puavo-org/puavo-web/doc/STANDALONE.md

       libssl-dev build-essential libopenssl-ruby xpdf-utils \
       git libreadline6-dev

-    # Ubuntu has no bundler for 1.9 ruby
+Ubuntu has no bundler for 1.9 ruby.
+Install it from gem

     sudo gem1.9.1 install bundler

+or from our repository

+    sudo apt-get install ruby-bundler

+Install [puavo-client](https://github.com/opinsys/puavo-client) manually or from our repo

+    sudo apt-get install puavo-client

 Get the sources: